'Look after my babies': In Ethiopia, a Tigray family's quest

 32 of32

-The violence had broken out in northern Ethiopia’s Tigray region at the worst possible time for Abraha and his family.
-Their village of Mai Kadra was caught in the first known massacre of a grinding war that has killed thousands of ethnic Tigrayans like them.
+War had broken out in northern Ethiopia’s Tigray region at the worst possible time for Abraha and his family.
+Their village of Mai Kadra was caught in the first known massacre of a grinding conflict that has killed thousands of ethnic Tigrayans like them.